DormantLogician/chimera-cmake-template/CHIMERA.md

 - In-source builds are disabled.

 ### Folders
-- built - Contains items related to the build process of CMake and the chosen build system.
 - target - Contains local targets to build related to this project.
 - template - Contains boilerplate structures that are filled in to make new targets.
 - util - Contains scripts and/or programs that are used help build, maintain, or package the project.